tum-esi/act-nizkp/README.md

 # nizk_authentication
-A Rust library for a Non-Interactive Zero-Knowledge Authentication protocol in Rust
+A Rust library for a Non-Interactive Zero-Knowledge Authentication protocol

 ## Cross tool
-In this project we use the [cross tool](https://github.com/cross-rs/cross) to cross compile our code for target `armv7-unknown-linux-gnueabihf`.
+In this project we use the [cross tool](https://github.com/cross-rs/cross) to cross compile our code for target `arm-unknown-linux-gnueabihf` and `armv7-unknown-linux-gnueabihf`.

-The `Cross.toml` file provide the comfiguration for the cross compilation.
+## Examples
-The `Dockerfile` contains the docker image used to compile for `armv7-unknown-linux-gnueabihf`.
+Examples on using this library are available at [this repo](https://gitlabci.exxeta.com/firas.hamila/nizk_authentication)

-## Known Issues
+## Security Analysis
-* When running the code using the cross tool, the secret key management system won't work probably.
-However, when built using cross and run directly on a raspberry pi 3 it would work.
-Tested only for raspberry pi 3 and linux computers.
+Formal security analysis of this protocl using Tamarin-Prover is avaialble at [this repo](https://gitlabci.exxeta.com/firas.hamila/symbolic-nizk-auth)